 All pie crusts can be made in advance and have posts devoted to them, with detailed images, step-by-step instructions, and videos.

-- Store-bought crust: homemade pie crust is always the best choice, but you can substitute it for a good (all butter is better), store-bought, bakery-style one at any time.
+- Store-bought crust: Homemade pie crust is always the best choice, but you can substitute it for a good (all butter is better), store-bought, bakery-style one at any time.

 Blind baking is a technique that half-bakes the pie crust so that the wet filling doesn't immediately seep into the dough, thus avoiding a soggy crust after it's baked.
 The recipe card explains this technique, but you can also read this post about blind baking for more information and details.